 Vegan Meat Pie (Vegan Tourtière)

 Since this dish has carbohydrates and protein in it, it's best to serve with a side salad for a well balanced meal.

-vegan meat pie
+vegan meat pie on red tablecloth

+Vegan Meat Pie (Vegan Tourtière)